Minkowski spacetime: Generalizations

-A Lorentzian manifold is a generalization of Minkowski space in two ways.
+A Lorentzian manifold is a generalization of Minkowski spacetime in two ways.
 The total number of spacetime dimensions is not restricted to be 4 (2 or more) and a Lorentzian manifold need not be flat, i.e. it allows for curvature.

-Complexified Minkowski space
+Complexified Minkowski spacetime

-Complexified Minkowski space is defined as M_{c} = M ⊕ iM.
-Its real part is the Minkowski space of four-vectors, such as the four-velocity and the four-momentum, which are independent of the choice of orientation of the space.
+Complexified Minkowski spacetime is defined as M_{c} = M ⊕ iM.
+Its real part is the Minkowski spacetime of four-vectors, such as the four-velocity and the four-momentum, which are independent of the choice of orientation of the space.
 The imaginary part, on the other hand, may consist of four pseudovectors, such as angular velocity and magnetic moment, which change their direction with a change of orientation.
 A pseudoscalar i is introduced, which also changes sign with a change of orientation.
 Thus, elements of M_{c} are independent of the choice of the orientation.

 The inner product-like structure on M_{c} is defined as u ⋅ v = η(u, v) for any u,v ∈ M_{c}.
 A relativistic pure spin of an electron or any half spin particle is described by ρ ∈ M_{c} as ρ = u + is, where u is the four-velocity of the particle, satisfying u^{2} = 1 and s is the 4D spin vector, which is also the Pauli–Lubanski pseudovector satisfying s^{2} = −1 and u ⋅ s = 0.

-Generalized Minkowski space
+Generalized Minkowski spacetime

-Minkowski space refers to a mathematical formulation in four dimensions.
-However, the mathematics can easily be extended or simplified to create an analogous generalized Minkowski space in any number of dimensions.
-If n ≥ 2, n-dimensional Minkowski space is a vector space of real dimension n on which there is a constant Minkowski metric of signature (n − 1, 1) or (1, n − 1).
+Minkowski spacetime refers to a matimethematical formulation in four dimensions.
+However, the mathematics can easily be extended or simplified to create an analogous generalized Minkowski spacetime in any number of dimensions.
+If n ≥ 2, n-dimensional Minkowski spacetime is a vector space of real dimension n on which there is a constant Minkowski metric of signature (n − 1, 1) or (1, n − 1).
 These generalizations are used in theories where spacetime is assumed to have more or less than 4 dimensions.
 String theory and M-theory are two examples where n > 4.
 In string theory there appear conformal field theories with 1 + 1 spacetime dimensions.

-de Sitter space can be formulated as a submanifold of generalized Minkowski space as can the model spaces of hyperbolic geometry (see below).
+de Sitter space can be formulated as a submanifold of generalized Minkowski spacetime as can the model spaces of hyperbolic geometry (see below).